frederic-perez/AmE-dictionary/data/dictionary.md

 __hemp__ _n_ :five::hammer: _Hemp plant._ :es: cáñamo
 __henchman__ _n_ :nine::m: (henchmen) Someone who assists in a plot. _Syn_ collaborator, partner in crime, confederate _The chuckling henchman showed that feeding alligators had its downfalls._
 __henna__
-__Henry__ Word that can be used to describe somebody who is incredibly attractive and good looking and with amazing body and hair.
+__Henry__ _adj_ (urban dictionary) Word that can be used to describe somebody who is incredibly attractive and good looking and with amazing body and hair.
 __herald__ _v_ :nine::m::mega: /HAIR-uld/ (heralded) __1__ To proclaim, especially with enthusiasm; announce or acclaim: _cheers that heralded the team’s arrival._ _The community heralded his work._ _They have a heralded arrival to Coney Island on the “bus of champions.”_ __2__ To be a sign of; foreshadow: _The discovery heralds a new era in drug treatment._
 __herd immunity__ _n_
 __herdsman__ _n_